85913286lcr/group5-project1-assignment/README.md

 - <strong>Business scenario. </strong>Talent Acquisition and Compensation and Benefits teams must compete for IT talent within limited hiring budgets.
 They need a consistent reference for reviewing offers and role requirements.

-- <strong>Objective. </strong>Benchmark advertised salary by seniority, examine experience premiums, compare contract and permanent hiring patterns, and identify technology specialisms that combine posting demand and pay.
+- <strong>Objective. </strong>Benchmark advertised salary by seniority, examine experience premiums, compare contract and permanent hiring patterns, and identify technology specialisms that are in high demand and hard to fill.

 - <strong>Target users and value. </strong>Heads of Talent Acquisition, Compensation and Benefits leads and hiring managers can use the findings to review salary bands, calibrate experience requirements, consider employment mix and prioritise recruitment effort.